 CP happens as a result of injury to the brain while it is still developing, usually before, during, or soon after birth.
 However, the injury that happens to the brain does not get worse over time.

 What are the symptoms of Cerebral palsy (CP)?

 CP can affect people differently depending on what muscles in the body are involved.
-For example, the muscles in one or both arms and legs can be affected or the whole body.
+For example, the muscles in one or both arms and/or legs can be affected or the whole body can be.
 Muscles may be stiff or spastic, or sometimes floppy.
 Some people with CP are able to walk, while others need crutches or a wheelchair.
 Some may have trouble writing or feeding themselves, while others do not.
-There can be a variety of other conditions connected with CP, such as stop-seizures-meds.com and learning disabilities.
+There can be a variety of other conditions connected with CP, such as seizure disorders and learning disabilities.
 Although having CP can be challenging, most people with CP can have a healthy and active life and be successful in school and in the workplace.

 Are there different types of Cerebral palsy (CP)?

 Yes.
 The most common type is “spastic” CP, which can affect certain muscles in a person’s body such as the legs but it can also affect the arms.
 For someone with spastic CP, walking may be difficult because the muscles are very stiff.
 If one side of the body is affected, it is called “spastic hemiplegia/hemiparesis.”
 Spastic quadriplegia or quadriparesis affects both arms and legs and is considered the most serious type of CP since most people who have it must use a wheelchair.
 They may also have other challenges such as: vision, speech hearing, and learning problems.
 Other types include “dyskinetic” CP which causes uncontrollable movements of arms, hands, legs and feet and “ataxic” CP which causes problems with balance.
 A person can have more than one type of CP.